oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/vectorize-vecmatmult/README.md

 Note If you use **!dir$ vector aligned**, you must be sure that all the arrays or subarrays in the loop are 16-byte aligned.
 Otherwise, you may get a runtime error.
 Aligning data may still give a performance benefit even if **!dir$ vector aligned** is not used.
 See the code under the ALIGNED macro in **matvec.f90**

-If your compilation targets the Intel&reg; AVX-512 instruction set, you should try to align data on a 64-byte boundary.
+If your compilation targets the Intel® AVX-512 instruction set, you should try to align data on a 64-byte boundary.
 This may result in improved performance.
 In this case, **!dir$ vector aligned** advises the compiler that the data is 64-byte aligned.

 Recompile the program after adding the ALIGNED macro to ensure consistently aligned data: